-7 Conclusion
+6 Conclusion

-In this paper we analyze the effects of proxy advisory firms (PAs) on corporate decisions.
-As a benchmark PAs are not admitted.
+In this paper we develop a model analyzing information acquisition before voting, focusing on shareholder voting and proxy advisory firms (PAs) as an example.
+As a benchmark, there is a single expert, the board.
 When the board's proposals are sufficiently informative, shareholders do not have incentives to conduct their own research and simply rubber-stamp the board's proposals.
-Hence in the absence of PAs, decision quality is bounded by the quality of the board (Proposition 1).
-Introducing a PA whose information level is not too far from the board's alters this result and leads to a higher decision quality (Proposition 2).
+Hence in the absence of a second expert, decision quality is bounded by the quality of the board (Proposition 1).
+Introducing a second expert, a PA whose information level is not too far from the board's, alters this result and leads to a higher decision quality (Proposition 2).
 This only holds if the vote recommendation of the PA arrives sufficiently early such that shareholders can respond to against recommendations with an own investigation of the issue.
+Extending the analysis from symmetric equilibria to asymmetric equilibria, we find that many but not all shareholders play this conditional information acquisition strategy.
+Consequently, we arrive at the same overall conclusion: PAs improve corporate decision quality (Proposition 3).